Russia – Россия

 Bolotnaya Square, Moscow

-At the start of the year, the Court ruled in the first of our cases concerning the 2012 Bolotnaya Square demonstration against parliamentary and presidential election results.
+At the start of 2016, the Court ruled in the first of our cases concerning the 2012 Bolotnaya Square demonstration against parliamentary and presidential election results.
 Evgeny Frumkin was arrested, detained and convicted for failing to obey a police order, while peacefully taking part in the protest.
 In a particularly strongly-worded judgment, reflecting its wide-reaching implications, the Court noted that Russia is obliged to protect freedom of assembly, and that the sanctions imposed on the applicant and many other demonstrators had a chilling effect on open political debate in Russia.
 We are taking a series of other protest-related cases, including one challenging the arrest and conviction of protesters outside a Moscow court during the 2014 verdict on the prosecution of the original Bolotnaya Square demonstrators.